NPalopoli/IDP_Python/_episodes/15-writing-functions.md

 - "Arguments in call are matched to parameters in definition."
 - "Functions may return a result to their caller using `return`."
 ---
-## Break programs down into functions to make them easier to understand.
+## Break programs down into functions

-*   Human beings can only keep a few items in working memory at a time.
-*   Understand larger/more complicated ideas by understanding and combining pieces.
+Human beings can only keep a few items in working memory at a time.
+You understand larger/more complicated ideas by combining pieces.
-    *   Components in a machine.
-    *   Lemmas when proving theorems.
 *   Functions serve the same purpose in programs.
-    *   *Encapsulate* complexity so that we can treat it as a single "thing".
-*   Also enables *re-use*.
-    *   Write one time, use many times.
+*   They also enable *re-use*: once one is written, you can use it many times.

-## Define a function using `def` with a name, parameters, and a block of code.
+## Defining a function

-*   Begin the definition of a new function with `def`.
-*   Followed by the name of the function.
+*   Begin the definition of a new function with `def`, followed by the name of the function.
     *   Must obey the same rules as variable names.
 *   Then *parameters* in parentheses.
-    *   Empty parentheses if the function doesn't take any inputs.
+    *   Empty parentheses if the function doesn't require any inputs.
-    *   We will discuss this in detail in a moment.
 *   Then a colon.
 *   Then an indented block of code.